sudores/devopsandlocksmith/content/about.md

 This is small blog created with [hugo](https://gohugo.io) and [blackburn](https://github.com/yoshiharuyamashita/blackburn).
-It's assumed that here you will be able to find some useful or at least funny things about IT metalwork, management, personal life automation and other things I'm interested in.
+It's assumed that here you will be able to find some useful or at least funny things about IT, metalwork, management, personal life automation and other things I'm interested in.
 I hope you will enjoy reading and find here something useful in some way.